13 May 2020

 Page 21 of the current Roll of the Peerage states

-“BOYLE: Hereditary Baron in the Peerage of the United Kingdon (hereditary peer among the 92 sitting in the House of Lords under the House of Lords Act 1999): John Richard Lord Boyle (customarily styled by superior titles Earl of Cork and Earl of Orrery).
+“BOYLE: Hereditary Baron in the Peerage of the United Kingdom (hereditary peer among the 92 sitting in the House of Lords under the House of Lords Act 1999): John Richard Lord Boyle (customarily styled by superior titles Earl of Cork and Earl of Orrery).
 Surname: Boyle.”

 So, the fact that Lord Cork currently is a member of the Lords is due to a number of different threads of circumstance coming together, it’s an interesting footnote in Irish history.